Tech4o Traileader Jet Watch Review

 Active Gear Review is supported by its audience.
 If you purchase through links on our site, we may earn an affiliate commission.

 If you’re even considering an ABC (altimeter, barometer, compass) watch, you have something slightly wrong with you.
 By that I mean you really, really love pain too much.
 Something inside you not only wants to suffer through gut bending outdoor adventures, but wants to know how best to repeat and quantify said adventure; here at AGR, we just happen to have that same masochistic tendency.
-Of course, you could make a case that these watches are simply too complicated (and you’d be right if you’ve never worn a heart rate monitor – let’s be real about it), but tech4o sets this watch up to be easy to use, and kinda fun.
+Of course, you could make a case that these watches are simply too complicated (and you’d be right if you’ve never worn a heart rate monitor – let’s be real about it), but tech4o sets the Tech4o Traileader Jet Watch up to be easy to use, and kind of fun.

 The basic set up of the watch consists of two separate menus to access.
 Toggling between them sets you for two “modes” – trail menu and time menu.
 The cool thing is they keep working simultaneously.
 For instance, if you want to set a countdown timer, chronograph, and then flip over to trail and set up the distance you traveled while tracking changes in altitude, you can actually do it all at the same time.
 And I did, multiple times, just ‘cause it felt cool.
 The best part of this was that I was easily able to manipulate all four features while running.